tinips/UNICAT_/README.md

 I wrote 3 detailed posts on LinkedIn explaining the project:
 👉 [My LinkedIn Profile](https://www.linkedin.com/in/albert-arboles/recent-activity/all/)

+> **Note:** This project was developed as part of my CS50W final project.
+> Some frontend code (CSS/JS) is not fully optimized, since the main focus was learning and functionality.
+> Future improvements may include refactoring the frontend for cleaner structure and maintainability.

 ## 👤 Author

 Built by **Albert Árboles**